 Career Options for Someone Who Holds a Degree in Exercise Science

 Now if you are thinking towards a degree in exercise science, no doubt you would have looked into career options available to you once you finished your degree.

 And that’s what I intend to look at in this section in-depth.

-For those holding a degree in exercise science, the scope for employment in a number of positions is simply massive.
-Note, however, that some careers in exercise science require that you have a bachelor’s degree while others don’t.
+For those holding a degree in exercise science, the scope for employment in several positions is simply massive.
+Note, however, that some careers in exercise science require that you have a bachelor’s degree, while others don’t.

-For example, you would need a bachelor’s degree in exercise science if you wanted to work as a kinesiologist, athletics director, strength and conditioning coach or an athletic trainer.
+For example, you would need a bachelor’s degree in exercise science if you wanted to work as a kinesiologist, athletics director, strength and conditioning coach, or athletic trainer.

-You won’t need a bachelor’s degree in exercise science should you want to become a personal trainer, fitness coach or an aerobics instructor for example.
+You won’t need a bachelor’s degree in exercise science should you want to become a personal trainer, fitness coach, or aerobics instructor, for example.

 So let’s study some careers by looking at a breakdown of popular careers in the field of exercise science.

 In this section, we will briefly examine some of the careers you could consider in the field of exercise science.

 Certainly one of the most popular careers for those who want to work in the field of exercise science, personal trainers are in demand throughout the United States and the world.